sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/Simple-Pi-NodeRed.md

 ## wiring

-The circuit is constructed using a breadboard as illustaed in the following images
+The circuit is constructed using a breadboard as illustrated in the following images.

    ![alt text](../docs/images/pi-node-red-gpio.drawio.png "Figure gpi-node-red-gpio.drawio.png")